wp-plugins/wp-sticky-header/readme.txt

 3. Screenshot of Notification bar on Bottom.

 == Changelog ==

+= 1.4 =
+* Auto close option.
+Will close automatically after the specified number of seconds delay.

 = 1.3 =
 * Position changes can be mode.
 Either on Top or Bottom.